Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Introduction

-Modern RISC vector processors achieve high sustained throughput through the synergy of multi-lane parallelism and chaining.
-Multi-lane parallelism determines the upper bound of steady-state execution throughput, while chaining enables dependent vector instructions to overlap as soon as the first results become available.
-Ideally, if all lanes remain continuously utilized, the memory system supplies data at a stable rate, and pipeline progression incurs no additional stalls, the achieved performance should approach the theoretical performance bound imposed by the available hardware resources.
-In practice, however, sustained throughput often falls significantly short of this ideal bound.
-This suggests that, beyond macroscopic constraints such as peak compute capability or memory bandwidth, fine-grained inefficiencies in the microarchitectural implementation have become a primary source of performance loss.
+Modern RISC vector processors achieve high sustained throughput through the synergy of multi-lane parallelism and chaining: the former determines the upper bound of steady-state execution throughput, while the latter enables dependent vector instructions to overlap as soon as the first results become available.
+Ideally, if all lanes remain continuously active, the memory system supplies data at a stable rate, dependences are released in a timely manner, and operand delivery incurs no additional conflicts, execution should approach the ideal reference enabled by the available hardware resources.
+In practice, however, sustained throughput often falls significantly short of this ideal state.
+This indicates that, beyond peak compute capability and raw memory bandwidth, fine-grained microarchitectural inefficiencies have become a major source of sustained-throughput loss.

-In this work, we take the open-source RVV processor Ara~\cite{cavalcante2019ara,perotti2022new,perotti2024ara2,ara_github} as the target platform and investigate sustained-throughput loss under fixed resource constraints.
-We first establish an \emph{ideal multi-lane chaining} execution model as a microarchitectural reference for the ideal steady-state behavior of the vector backend.
-Building on this model, we analyze the major sources of sustained-throughput loss in Ara from the perspective of critical execution paths, and categorize them into three classes of implementation inefficiencies: inefficiencies along the memory-side path, the control-side path, and the operand-delivery path.
-To address these bottlenecks, we propose a set of coordinated microarchitectural optimizations and further use a roofline model to evaluate how closely the optimized design approaches the theoretical performance bound.
+In this work, we use the open-source RVV processor Ara as the target platform, analyze its sustained-throughput loss under a fixed hardware configuration, and optimize the design accordingly.
+We first establish an ideal multi-lane chaining model that decomposes ideal execution into prologue startup, steady-state progression, and tail drain, and uses this reference to characterize real-execution deviations.
+We then analyze Ara's major bottlenecks along three paths: memory-side data supply, dependence-and-issue control, and operand delivery.
+Based on this analysis, we propose corresponding coordinated microarchitectural optimizations.
+Finally, we use a roofline model to evaluate how closely the optimized implementation approaches the performance bound.

-The main contributions of this paper are as follows: \begin{itemize} \item We establish an ideal multi-lane chaining model for microarchitectural execution analysis.
-The model characterizes the ideal steady-state behavior of dependent vector instruction chains under a fixed processor configuration, assuming ideal data supply, timely dependence release, and no additional register-access conflicts, and serves as a microarchitectural reference for sustained-throughput-loss analysis.
+The main contributions of this paper are as follows: \begin{itemize} \item We establish an ideal multi-lane chaining model that characterizes the ideal overlapped execution of dependent vector instruction chains under a fixed hardware configuration, and decomposes sustained-throughput loss into additional prologue delay, increased effective steady-state initiation interval, and additional tail overhead.